 - Does it have a romantic ambience?

-- Do you have vegetarian options and vegan options?
+- Do you have vegetarian options or vegan options?
 Some would also be looking for gluten-free options.

 - If your ingredients are sourced locally or organically mention it.